tothmarci25/advent-of-ts/README.md

 # advent-of-code
-Solutions for Advent of Code
+:christmas_tree: Solutions for Advent of Code